Agentic AI Architectures: Patterns, Frameworks, and MCP for Enterprise Systems¶

 LangGraph excels at: Complex stateful workflows, human-in-the-loop, cyclic graphs (retry loops), long-running processes that must survive failures.

-AutoGen — Multi-Agent Conversation¶
+AutoGen — Multi-Agent Conversation (now in maintenance mode)¶

 AutoGen (Microsoft) models agents as conversational actors who pass messages between each other.
 A group chat with a manager determines who speaks next.